jacob-kang/ObjectDetection_flow/README.md

 With grad-CAM, We can see where the model looks.
 ![image](https://user-images.githubusercontent.com/88817336/153552005-11504bf2-c0fa-4c6e-b633-b281cc6cb29e.png)

 The model which includes CBAM tends to look objects specifically.

----
-From this, I would study and self-review about Backbone model from LeNet to SOTA.
-Wish me luck

----